eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ### Dynamic Range Adjustment (DRA)

-Dynamic Range Adjustment (DRA) converts pixel values of an orthorectified, atmospherically compensated, pansharpened image from 16 bits to 8 bits, so that the image is viewable by the human eye on a computer screen.
+Dynamic Range Adjustment (DRA) converts pixel values of an orthorectified, atmospherically compensated, pansharpened image from 16 bits to 8 bits, so that the image is viewable on a computer screen.
 In order to construct a FLAME mosaic, DRA is performed with BLM in order to achieve color consistency across the mosaic.

 Our goal was to assess the effect of DRA on the model accuracy.
-Using the original orthorectified, atmospherically compensated and pansharpened 16-bit imagery, and the FLAME cutlines, we created two pseudo-mosaics by:
+Using the 16-bit imagery, we created two pseudo-mosaics by:

-+ Clipping the lowest 0.5% and highest 0.05% pixel intensities for each image tile **individually**, setting the limits to 0 and 255, respectively, and stitching these tiles; we refer to this mosaic as CLIP.
++ Clipping the lowest 0.5% and highest 0.05% pixel intensities for each image strip **individually**, setting the limits to 0 and 255, respectively, and stitching them using the FLAME cutlines; we refer to this mosaic as CLIP.

-+ Not performing any DRA at all, i.e., directly stitching the 16-bit tiles; we refer to this mosaic as ACOMP to emphasize that the imagery was not DRA'd.
++ Not performing any DRA at all, i.e., directly stitching the 16-bit images using the cutlines; we refer to this mosaic as ACOMP to emphasize the fact that the imagery was not DRA'd.

 Clipping the pixel intensities to create 8-bit imagery is a naive form of DRA.
 The CLIP mosaic is compared to the actual mosaic below.
 Not surprisingly, the colors are different across tiles.

 ![mosaics.png]({{ site.baseurl }}/images/building-detection-large-scale/mosaics.png)
 *CLIP vs BLM.
 CLIP is performed on a per-tile basis.
 The FLAME cutlines outlining the tile boundaries are shown in green.
 BLM is the result of adjusting the colors to match an underlying global base layer.*

 16-bit imagery can not be displayed on 8-bit monitors so we can't really view the ACOMP pseudo-mosaic unless DRA is applied.
 Below, we've plotted the pixel intensity histograms of a single chip for BLM, CLIP and ACOMP.
 The histograms follow the same pattern, however, the range of the horizontal axis is much larger in the ACOMP case.

 ![histograms.png]({{ site.baseurl }}/images/building-detection-large-scale/histograms.png)
 *Pixel intensity histograms for a BLM, CLIP and ACOMP chip.
 The colors of the ACOMP chip are not 'true'; the chip has been DRA'd in QGIS so that it can be displayed on the monitor.*